Sandi Toksvig: Politics and activism

 Toksvig first came to wider public prominence in 1994 because the charity Save the Children dropped her services as compère of its 75th anniversary celebrations after she came out as gay.
 The decision led to a direct action protest by the Lesbian Avengers, and the charity apologised.

 Toksvig supports the charity and pressure group Liberty, hosting its 2012 awards ceremony.
 She was appointed president of the Women of the Year Lunch.
 An atheist and humanist, Toksvig is a patron of Humanists UK.

 In October 2012, as the scale of the Jimmy Savile sexual abuse scandal became apparent, and amid claims that during the 1960s, 1970s and 1980s, there was a culture within the BBC which tolerated sexual harassment, Toksvig stated that she was groped by a "famous individual" on air in the 1980s.
 Toksvig said the allegations of inappropriate behaviour at the BBC "did not surprise me at all".
 In September 2018, as the BBC gender-pay-gap controversy continued to unfold, Toksvig reported that she was only paid 40% of what Fry, her predecessor, had received.
 Toksvig had earlier told the Radio Times it would be "absurd" if she did not receive the same salary as him for chairing QI.

 In 2003, she stood as a candidate in the election for the Chancellorship of the University of Oxford, supporting a campaign against student fees.
 She was defeated in the first round of voting, achieving 1,179 first-place votes out of about 8,000 cast.
 The election was won by Chris Patten.
 Almost a decade later she succeeded Sheila Hancock as Chancellor of the University of Portsmouth.

-In 2013, Toksvig criticised Kate Middleton, saying that she did not hold a "single opinion", and compared her to female Jane Austen characters, who were unable to express themselves in public.
+In 2013, Toksvig criticised Catherine, Duchess of Cambridge, saying that she did not hold a "single opinion", and compared her to female Jane Austen characters, who were unable to express themselves in public.